CI/CD¶

 Execution of CI Pipelines at the HPC Clusters¶

-Every CI job in the project CI pipeline, intended to be submitted as a Slurm job to one of the HPC clusters, must have 3 following keywords specified in its definition.
+Every CI job in the project CI pipeline, intended to be submitted as a Slurm job to one of the HPC clusters, must have the 3 following keywords specified in its definition.

 id_tokens